emqx/blog/en/202207/one-device-one-secret-authentication-for-iot-devices-with-emqx-cloud.md

 ## Test Authentication

-We use MQTT X to simulate a client with the following information to connect to EMQX Cloud.
+We use MQTTX to simulate a client with the following information to connect to EMQX Cloud.

 ① Serverside CA